Our Therapists

 Outside of work, Kathryn enjoys spending time with her husband and two young children and serving on the board of the Stevens Point YMCA Foundation.
 Kathryn typically works with individuals aged 15 and older.

-Dr. Jeana L. Magyar is a Licensed Clinical Psychologist with over 20 years of clinical experience.
-Dr. Magyar earned her degree in Counseling Psychology from the University of Kansas.
-Dr. Magyar approaches therapy from a positive psychological or strengths-based perspective.
+Dr. Jeana L. Council is a Licensed Clinical Psychologist with over 20 years of clinical experience.
+Dr. Council earned her degree in Counseling Psychology from the University of Kansas.
+Dr. Council approaches therapy from a positive psychological or strengths-based perspective.
 She believes that all people have both strengths and weaknesses, and all people exist within environments that influence them in both positive and negative ways.
-Dr. Magyar attends to all of these components in therapy in order to treat the whole person, rather than focusing solely upon areas of struggle.
-Dr. Magyar utilizes a variety of therapeutic approaches to guide her work with clients, including Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, Exposure Therapy, Humanistic Therapy, Behavior Modification, Motivational Interviewing, and more.
+Dr. Council attends to all of these components in therapy in order to treat the whole person, rather than focusing solely upon areas of struggle.
+Dr. Council utilizes a variety of therapeutic approaches to guide her work with clients, including Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, Exposure Therapy, Humanistic Therapy, Behavior Modification, Motivational Interviewing, and more.
 She works with adults, teens, adolescents, couples, and families who desire assistance with the following: depression, mood disorders, anxiety, trauma, grieving, stress-management, relationship issues, discrimination & prejudice, adjustment to life changes, self-esteem issues, behavior modification, sport psychology and more.
-Dr. Magyar is a Katz Distinguished Professor of Psychology at the University of Wisconsin – Stevens Point and author of a book entitled “Therapist’s Guide to Positive Psychological Interventions.”
+Dr. Council is a Katz Distinguished Professor of Psychology at the University of Wisconsin – Stevens Point and author of a book entitled “Therapist’s Guide to Positive Psychological Interventions.”

 Kate Laszinski, LCSW